By Canadian Public Health AssociationUpdated Apr 03, 2023

 There is a brief survey to complete regarding your questions and concerns.
 Once that’s done, you can book a video appointment with an immunization counsellor.

 Trained counsellors use a technique called motivational interviewing, a communication style that helps guide people toward making decisions by addressing their concerns, uncertainties and anxieties.
 Counsellors share science-backed information about COVID vaccines, without pushing vaccination or shaming you for the choices you’ve made or plan to make.
 Any information you share will remain confidential.

 “The role of the counsellors is to respond to parents' concerns and provide them with the relevant information they need to help them make their own decisions regarding their children's immunization,” says Gagneur.

-MIICOVAC is part of a pilot project to see if this type of service meets the population’s needs and can increase the number of people who choose to vaccinate themselves or their kids.
+MIICOVAC is part of a pilot project to see if this type of service meets the population's needs.
 Because of this, you’ll have to fill out and sign an electronic consent form before you begin.

 MIICOVAC is a partnership between Centre de recherche du CHUS (Université de Sherbrooke), the Canadian Vaccination Evidence Resource and Exchange Centre (CANVax), the research group CoVaRR-Net, and the Canadian Public Health Association.
 The pilot project is funded by the Public Health Agency of Canada.